scaldings/gilded-netherite-fabric/README.md

 # Gilded Netherite Fabric

 # About
-This mod adds Gilded Netherite armor, it increases the power of a regular Netherite armor
+This mod adds Gilded Netherite armor, it increases the power of a regular Netherite
-and protects you from Piglin aggravation.
+armor and tools and protects you from Piglin aggravation.